MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cross-cluster-or-database-queries.md

 Tabular functions or views can be referenced across clusters.
 The following limitations apply:

 * Remote functions must return tabular schema.
 Scalar functions can only be accessed in the same cluster.
-* Remote functions can accept only scalar parameters.
+* Remote functions can accept only scalar arguments.
 Functions that get one or more table arguments can only be accessed in the same cluster.
 * Remote functions' result schema must be fixed (known in advance without executing parts of the query).
   This precludes the use of query constructs such as the `pivot` plugin.
 (Note that some plugins, such as the `bag_unpack` plugin, supports a way to indicate the result schema statically,